 SEE MORE: Who Should Walk Down the Aisle First at Our Wedding?

 Need wedding planning help?
 Our wedding e-book will teach you everything you need to know!

 4. Bridesmaids & Groomsmen

 Bridesmaids and groomsmen can walk down separately, or you may pair them together.
-Though there is no set rule, many brides choose to pair up bridesmaids and groomsmen based on height and/or significance to the bride & groom.
+Though there is no set rule to their procession order, many brides choose to pair up bridesmaids and groomsmen based on height and/or significance to the bride and groom.
 Once down the aisle, the groomsmen will line up at the altar next to the groom, and the bridesmaids next to the bride.

 5. Best Man

 Should you choose to have the maid and/or matron of honor walk down separately, they should follow the best man.
-They will stand next to you at the altar, and will hold your bouquet as you say “I do!”
+They will stand next to you at the altar alongside your wedding party (typically on the left side), and will hold your bouquet as you say “I do!”